 Previously, I did research in mathematics and physics.
 I've worked on projects in knot theory, neutrino physics, and quantum many-body localization.
 In industry, I've worked in computational geophysics, reinforcement learning for robotics, and natural language processing with LLMs at a startup I founded.

+I have held a postdoctoral appointment in the Mathematical Institute at Oxford since autumn 2025.
 A brief statement on my research interests is available here.

 email: bdemoss at robots.ox.ac.uk